 If there are no risk factors identified, you may prefer to go home and await events.
 You can contact maternity assessment line for advice when you feel your labour has started.

-Statistics show 60% of birthing women and people will do so within 24 hours, 90% within 48 hours and 95 to 98% within 72 hours.
+Statistics show 60% of women and birthing people will go into established within 24 hours, 90% within 48 hours and 95 to 98% within 72 hours.
 If labour has not established within 24 hours you will be offered the option of induction of labour.
-Induction will definitely be advised within 48 hours with the aim of the birth being achieved within 96 hours of the membranes rupturing.
+Induction will be recommended after48 hours with the aim of the birth being achieved within 96 hours of the membranes rupturing.

 The liquor (‘waters’) will continue to drain until your baby is born.
 Whilst at home you can bath and shower if you want to, as there is no evidence to support this increases the incidence of infections but having sexual intercourse may increase this risk.